 Top game companies hire technical artists, and it’s a good thing too: imagine the thousands of artists on Red Dead Redemption II being on a different page from writers and a director like Rob Nelson.
 It would be a nightmare.
 Thankfully, they’re there to make sure nothing gets lost in the cracks.

 This is also when things start to come together in a more recognizable way.
-The project’s alpha is usually released, a rudimentary build.
+The project’s alpha is usually released as a rudimentary build.
 You may be familiar with Steam’s ‘Early Access’ Games.

 Garry Newman, the developer, warned people not to get their hopes up that this will be a huge celebration when the game launches regularly.
 He says: